jamie120/MS2-Soma-Post-Production-Services/README.md

     3. Timed-Mastering.
     4. Mixing.

 * On initial visit to the page, no rates table will be displayed.
-A select menu at the top of the page, will trigger a corresponding table to be displayed below it.
+A select menu at the top of the page will trigger a corresponding table to be displayed below it.
 Page content will update according to how the user engages with the select menu.

 #### Service Finder

-* The service finder page will host an interactive expereience for the site user.
+* The service finder page will host an interactive experience for the site user.
 Its aim is to provide a bespoke response to each user based on information gathered throughout a series of choices and inputs.

 * The purpose of this is to support potential clients in finding an appropriate service based on their project requirements.
 It provides automated feedback to potential clients, reducing the need for the direct interaction with the business.

-* This service is always active, therefore it has potential to present financial benefits the business, through suggesting services and engaging customers.
+* This service is always active; therefore it has potential to present financial benefits the business, through suggesting services and engaging customers.
 As well as providing a support role to users outside of business hours.

 * The page content will update, display and hide content based on user input.
 A flow chart has been developed to explain how the user journey will present itself: